pfvatterott/pfvatterott/README.md

 <br>
 <p><a href="https://paul-vatterott.com/">➡️ Check out my website</a></p>

 ## I'm a software engineer with a focus on NodeJS and React.
-I'm currently learning Java.
+I'm currently learning Python through Udemy's Complete Python Pro Bootcamp for 2023.

 - Customer Engineer at BetterCloud